hoagson2309/Son-portfolio/README.md

 ---

-## ⭐️ Acknowledgment
+## Acknowledgment

 This portfolio is part of my journey to becoming a full-stack developer and AI engineer.
 More improvements coming soon!

 ---

-## 📄 License
+## License

-This project is open source and available under the MIT License.
+Copyright (c) 2026 Son Cao.
+All rights reserved.

+This project is not open source.
+No permission is granted to use, copy, modify, or distribute this software without explicit written consent from the author.